sleiendecker/waltscience.github.io/_posts/2020-7-3-Voting-Power.md

 ## Is the Electoral College anti-democratic?

 I have shown that each person's vote is not equal in presidential elections.
-Whether or not this misappropriation of power is anti-democratic depends on your ideas on democracy.
+Whether or not this misappropriation of power is anti-democratic depends on each person's idea of democracy.

-In some cases, it probably depends on whether your desired candidate won.
+It might also depend on when you are asked.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The electoral college is a disaster for a democracy.</p>&mdash; Donald J. Trump (@realDonaldTrump) <a href="https://twitter.com/realDonaldTrump/status/266038556504494082?ref_src=twsrc%5Etfw">November 7, 2012</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>